wieni/wmmailable/README.md

 }
 ```

-- The mail template should be placed in `<active theme>/mail/<mailable id with dashes instead of underscores>`
+- The mail template should be placed in the default theme:
+    - the default location is in the `mail` subfolder, with the id with dashes instead of underscores as template name.
+    - a custom location can be set in the annotation, in the form of a path relative to the default theme, with filename but without extension.
+Dots can be used as directory seperator.

 ### Hooks
 - One hook is provided, `hook_mailable_alter`.
 This hook is called after the `send` method is called on the Mailable, but before the mail is sent.